Self-Portrait with a Squirrel

 The poem was commended in 2018 Hippocrates Prize for Poetry and Medicine

 by Mark Doty, Peter Goldsworthy and Carol Rumens

 Dear Father, the weather here is impermanent.

 What they call a glorious day is only a glorious split second.

-People ask me how I am but don’t stop to listen to the answer.
+how I am but do not stop to listen to the answer.

-They thank me at the most unexpected moments.
+They thank me at the most unexpected times.
 They eat late

 at night and wonder why they get beer bellies.
 After drinking